FCE Speaking

 Candidate B, which job do you think is more difficult? (~20 seconds).

 Candidate B: I think the duties shown in picture two are much more challenging.
-Sure, creative thinking is not easy, but physical and manual labour are always a struggle.
-No matter how good you are at it, you have to perform very tiring, repetitive actions that are both mentally and physically demanding.
+Sure, creativity is not necessarily easy, but physical and manual labour are always a struggle.
+No matter how good you are at it, you have to perform very tiring, repetitive actions that are both mentally and physically taxing.

 A few beach huts on a pristine shore with a mountain in the backgroundA skiing slope full of people skiing